risingPhil/PokeMe64/README.md

 - Make it easy to reset/reconfigure the Generation II game clock

 # Limitations
-- Right now, this rom only supports the international (English) versions of the games.
+When using a Korean gen II pokémon game, the Pokémon names won't show correctly.
+This is because the character set of the Korean games is vastly different and much more complex.
+I don't have any personal stakes or interest in these games, so I just made them show as "poke-\<number\>" instead.

-But I've heard from /u/bluemooncinco on reddit that PokeMe64 crashes on gen 1 French and Spanish, but Spanish gen 2 games appear to work.
-But your mileage may vary, as I haven't personally tested any games besides the international (English) ones.
-The main reason why other languages may or may not work is because the relevant data is at different positions inside the game data.
+PokeMe64 also doesn't support batteryless reproduction carts due to technical limitations.
+Unfortunately this means most reproduction carts can't be supported. (see the "Reproduction carts" section below).

-PokeMe64 also doesn't support batteryless reproduction carts. (see "Reproduction carts" below)
+Flashcarts also unfortunately can't be supported, because those load into a menu first. (and likely also run into the same hardware limitation as with batteryless repro carts)

 # Build